 - The Supreme Court of Ohio: No set deadlines.
 Third-year students may apply year-round.
-Most Justices prefer barred attorneys.
+Most Justices prefer barred attorneys with prior clerkship experience.

 - Ohio Court of Appeals: Third-year students apply between October 1 and January 1 for clerkships that begin the following September.
 The courts list preferences on the Supreme Court of Ohio website.